Limuru: Location

-St Paul's University Limuru is the main institution of high learning located in the outskirts of the town.
-Several smaller training institutions can also be found within the town precincts.

 History

-The native language of most people in Limuru is Kikuyu, with Swahili and English being widely spoken.
+The native language of most people in Limuru is Kikuyu, with Swahili and English also widely used.

-Limuru served as the capital of Kiambu West District which was formerly part of Kiambu District.
-It is now a sub county in the main Kiambu County.
-In addition, it is also the name of a parliament constituency.
+Historically, Limuru served as the capital of Kiambu West District, which was part of the larger Kiambu District.
+It is now a sub county in Kiambu County and also the name of a parliament constituency.

-Most of the area of Limuru is now what was previously known as the "white highlands", a rich agricultural land south of the equator.
+Limuru encompasses areas previously known as the "white highlands," a rich agricultural land south of the equator.
 The term "white highlands" derived from the British and other Europeans who realised the productive potential of this area and settled in large numbers with the support of the colonial government, establishing coffee and tea plantations, cereal farms and ranches.
-The altitude of the town is about 2,500 meters.
-Limuru has a temperature of 10–28 °C (75 °F) year round.
+The town is at an altitude of about 2,500 meters and experiences temperature of 10–28 °C (75 °F) year round.

-There is a railway station at Limuru town.
+There is a railway station in Limuru town.

 Industry

-Limuru is widely known in Kenya as a tea-producing and processing area.
-The main factories are Karirana Tea Estates and Mabroukie Teas Estates on the outskirts of the town.
+Limuru is a key area of tea production and processing, with major factories such as Karirana Tea Estates and Mabroukie Teas Estates on the outskirts of the town.The tea plantations established around Limuru from 1903 onwards were the foundation of Kenya's tea industry.

-The tea plantations established around Limuru from 1903 onwards were the foundation of Kenya's tea industry.
-Limuru is home to the BATA shoe company, the largest shoe factory in East and Central Africa.
+The town is also home to the BATA shoe company, the largest shoe factory in East and Central Africa.
 In recent years, more companies have established themselves in the town, including Procter and Allan, polypipes and Fruit 'n' Juice.

-Also in Limuru is the Nest Children's Home, which specializes in the care of children of imprisoned mothers.
+The Nest Children's Home, which offers care services for children whose mothers are imprisoned, is located in Limuru town.

-The town of Limuru grew with the railway, the tea industry (especially with major expansion from the 1920s), and the Bata shoe factory and head office.
+Limuru has a rich history tied with the railway, the tea industry (especially with major expansion from the 1920s), and the Bata shoe factory and head office.

 The town also serves as a milk processing zone obtained from the small-scale dairy farming in the surrounding area.

 People

 Limuru residents rely mostly on farming and a shoe factory for employment.
 Early in the British colonial period (from the 1890s) Europeans settled in the area due to its proximity to Nairobi, the railway, its fertile land and pleasant weather.
 It is the birthplace of the African writer, Ngũgĩ wa Thiong'o, as well as that of Bishop Caesar Gatimu and human rights and political activist Percy Faith Fawaki (Zartaj).

-Dipsy kush a poet was born in limuru.

 Health care

-Limuru town is served by one government run health facility, Limuru Health Center which is located within the town limits.
-Other health facilities in Limuru include Rwamburi Dispensary, Rironi Dispensary, Thigio Dispensary, Ndeiya Health Center and Ngecha Health Center.
+Limuru town is served by the government-run Limuru Health Center which is located within the town limits.
+Other health facilities serving Limuru residents include Rwamburi Dispensary, Rironi Dispensary, Thigio Dispensary, Ndeiya Health Center and Ngecha Health Center.
 Tigoni District Hospital is the main government hospital and serves as the link facility between the rural health facilities and the main National referral hospital.